Dragon (Dungeons & Dragons): Crystal dragon

-Crystal dragons spend much time trying to learn about world around them.
-They value friendship over all else and the treasures tend to be sentimental rather than valuable, they welcome visitors who come to them with good intentions.
-Like other benevolent dragons, the crystal dragons prefer to talk rather than fight.
+Crystal dragons spend much time trying to learn about the world around them.
+They value friendship over all else and their treasures tend to be sentimental rather than valuable; they welcome visitors who come to them with good intentions.
+Like other benevolent dragons, crystal dragons prefer to talk rather than fight.
 Hatchlings have glossy white scales that become more and more translucent with age.
 By the time they reach adulthood, these scales become luminescent in moonlight.
 In the full light of the day they glow with a dazzling, almost unbearable brilliance.

 Fun-loving and mischievous, crystal dragons tend to be irresponsible rulers.
 They establish domains in the cold, open northern reaches, building castles out of snow and ice.
 They leave these castles open to the sky, for they love to watch the stars on clear, cold nights.
 The white dragon clans consider crystal dragons to be nothing more than prey, so the two types are almost always in conflict.
 However, it has also been known for crystal dragons to adopt white dragon hatchlings.

 Emerald dragon

 Emerald dragons live among the tropical islands.
 They are a curious species, taken to keeping track of history, lore and customs.
 They tend to be very reclusive, suspicious that others covet their treasure hoards and territory.
 Hatchlings have translucent green scales, which harden and take on many shades of green as they age.
 These scales are scintillating in the light, giving an emerald dragon's hide the appearance of being in constant motion.

 A desire for privacy runs through the emerald clans, going so far as to determine where the dragon lords and their spawn establish lairs.
 The primary lairs consist of traps and alarms designed to warn the dragon of visitor and other threats.
 Emerald dragons prefer to quietly observe intruders and rarely emerge from hiding.
 When forced into combat, emerald dragons prefer to attack by ambush, using stealth and surprise attacks to quickly disable their enemies.
-If the threat prove to be too great to handle, an emerald dragon will not hesitate to retreat.
-However, it will plan revenge, and its patience can last for centuries if need be.
+If the threat is too great to handle, an emerald dragon will not hesitate to retreat.
+However, it will plan revenge, and its patience can last for centuries if necessary.

 Emerald dragons have no compunctions about what they eat.
-They prefer lizards and giants, but they will eat anything in a pinch.
-Of all the other type of dragonkind, emerald dragons get along best with the sapphire dragons, often controlling parallel domains (emerald dragons taking the surface, sapphire dragon the subterranean areas below).
-They fear the red dragons because of their well-known greed.
+They prefer lizards and giants, but they will eat anything if necessary.
+Of all the other types of dragonkind, emerald dragons get along best with sapphire dragons, often controlling parallel domains (emerald dragons taking the surface, sapphire dragons the subterranean areas below).
+They fear red dragons because of their well-known greed.
 Emeralds like the security and protection offered by a trusted partner and will take a single mate for a long time.